 Most health insurance plans available on the public exchange (known as Qualified Health Plans) are also available, at the same rates, through the private exchange.
 The private exchange has additional plans that will not be available through the public exchange.
-This is because some insurance providers have chosen to limit the number of plans they offer on the public exchange or have chosen not to participate on the public exchange.
+This is because some insurance providers have chosen to limit the number of plans they offer on the public exchange or have chosen not to participate in the public exchange.
 Both the public and private exchange will have dental plans available.
-Plans available on private exchange that will not be available on the public exchange include vision, term life, disability, AD&D, teledoc, id theft.
+Plans available on the private exchange that will not be available on the public exchange include vision, term life, disability, AD&D, Teledoc, id theft.

 Beginning with new coverage effective dates of January 1, 2014, most health insurance plans can’t refuse to cover you or charge you a higher premium because of a pre-existing health condition.
 This will be the case regardless of whether you purchase your plan on the public or private exchange.

 You’ll first need to register for your Exchange Access Code.
 Visit the Private Exchange page on this site to begin your registration.
 Once completing registration, you’ll receive your exchange access code that will allow you to create an account and begin shopping for plans.